stml/covid-rates-of-change/README.md

 <p>Demo: <a href="https://stml.github.io/covid-rates-of-change/">https://stml.github.io/covid-rates-of-change/</a></p>

-<p>Data is from the <a href="https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide">European Centre for Disease Prevention and Control</a> /  / Code at <a href="https://github.com/stml/covid-rates-of-change">GitHub</a> / To update, download ECDPC .csv and rename <code>data/covid.csv</code>.</p>
+<p>Data is from the <a href="https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide">European Centre for Disease Prevention and Control</a> /  <a href="https://github.com/stml/covid-rates-of-change">Code at GitHub</a> / To update, download ECDPC .csv and rename <code>data/covid.csv</code>.</p>

   </div>
 </div>